mindspore-ai/docs/install/mindspore_gpu_install_pip_en.md

 ## Automatic Installation

 Before using the automatic installation script, you need to make sure that the NVIDIA GPU driver is correctly installed on the system.
 The minimum required GPU driver version of CUDA 10.1 is 418.39.
 The minimum required GPU driver version of CUDA 11.1 is 450.80.02.
+The minimum required GPU driver versi1on of CUDA 11.1 is 450.80.02.
 Execute the following command to check the driver version.

 ```bash
 nvidia-smi